Since the fall of 2008 I've been a certified partner of Infusionsoft.

 Back in 2014 I rated Ontraport vs Infusionsoft as a tie on Culture & Personality.

-I've also participated in most of the Infusionsoft Implementation Accelerations they've invited me to participate in, their Customer Success Tours and more.
+I've also participated in most of the Infusionsoft Implementation Accelerations, which have been sold off to a third party, their Customer Success Tours, and more.

-Since becoming certified in Ontraport in 2014 and having access to their sandbox (to play around and test Ontraport 5) and having attended their annual Ontrapalooza the last couple of years and am working more closely with them on similar client launches I can say that Ontraport is an offering entrepreneurs, speakers, and coaches must look at for their sales and marketing automation platform.
+Since becoming certified in Ontraport in 2014 and having access to their sandbox (to play around and test Ontraport 5) and having attended their annual Ontrapalooza a couple of times, and working more closely with them on similar client launches, I can say that Ontraport is an offering entrepreneurs, speakers, and coaches must look at for their sales and marketing automation platform.

-Bugs will come with the territory when your goal is to automate so many aspects of your sales and marketing but both Infusionsoft and Ontraport have come a long way in this department.
+Bugs come with the territory when your goal is to automate so many aspects of your sales and marketing, but both Keap/Infusionsoft and Ontraport have come a long way in this department.

 Let's now jump into another (maybe) weird feature/functionality of this Ontraport vs Infusionsoft review, the CRM.